bigfrankmoney10-dotcom/easy-win/README.md

-# rchies-mobile-
-Rchies Mobile - Secure banking platform for deposits, withdrawals, bill payments, and more.
+EasyWin – Secure investment and rewards platform for deposits, withdrawals, promos, and more.